jonathannasci/projetoIntegrador4/mugen/readme.txt

 copy select.def over, data/select.def will be used when you run with your motif selected.

-Sample motifs are included:
+Two sample motifs are included:
-mugen1 - A motif designed for 1280x720 resolution.
-This is the
-         default motif.
-big    - Gives you many spaces to put characters. kfm    - The Kung Fu Man game motif.
+"big" - gives you many spaces to put characters
+"kfm" - the Kung Fu Man game motif

 Training Menu
 -------------

-A training menu is available in Training mode.
+A training menu has been added to Training mode.
 You can choose menu items with your directional keys and exit Pause Mode by pressing any attack key or Pause.
 The following options are available: